mwells21/javaIntroClass/README.md

 Assignements contains a folder for each submitted weekly assignment and the corresponding zip file that was submitted

 ### Sandbox
-Sandbox contains random code created to mess around with java
+Sandbox contains random code created to mess around with java and some code used for discussion material

 ### Disclosure
 I do NOT push any code to git hub until after the homework submission deadline